 From 1970 to 1971, Jack lived in Madrid, Spain and studied at Filosofia y Letras in the Georgetown University Program.
 After moving to Denver, Jack worked as a substitute teacher and with community and non-profit groups, including Common Market Food Cooperative.

 Jack worked in Jalapa, Veracruz, Mexico in 1981-82 as the Director of the Study Abroad Program for the University of Colorado, Boulder.
 In 1983, Jack worked in Washington DC as a reporter for the Independent Press Agency of Central America (AIP).

-Upon returning to Denver in 1984, the Justice Information Center hired me to work as a court interpreter, which I have done ever since and feel fortunate to have earned State and Federal certification as an interpreter.
-Finally, in 1985, radio station KUVO 89.3FM began broadcasting my bilingual program, La Nueva Voz.
-Thank you to so many friends, colleagues, mentors and supporters who have made all of this possible.
-MUCHISIMAS GRACIAS !
+Upon returning to Denver in 1984, Jack worked for the Justice Information Center as a court interpreter, and has since earned state and federal certification as an interpreter.
+In 1985, KUVO began broadcasting his bilingual radio program, La Nueva Voz.

 Since his first trip to Spain in 1970, Jack has been inspired by the struggles for peace and justice throughout Latin America, and the role that music has played as an inspiration and a catalyst for popular movements.

 Jack shares the CDs, vinyl LPs and cassettes collected during his numerous travels and time living in South and Central America every Sunday morning on his radio program.

 Jack would like to thank his many friends, colleagues, mentors and supporters who have made La Nueva Voz possible.